AanZee/conventions/go/README.md

 You can house more than 1 function inside a file (inside a package).
 The file name represents the content it houses.

-- naming
+- Naming
-	- give the function a name it represent.
+	- Give the function a name it represent
-	- Don't abbreviate.
+	- Don't abbreviate
 	- Getters for retrieving data
     	- GetUsers, GetUser
-- no getters (the fact it begins with a capital and returns value, makes it a getter)
+- No getters (the fact it begins with a capital and returns value, makes it a getter)
-- setters can be used
+- Setters can be used
-- if crud, follow crud order inside source? (thoughts about this?)
+- If crud, follow crud order inside source? (thoughts about this?)
-- global vs local
+- Global vs local
-  - first all global functions and methods (they start with capitals)
+  - First all global functions and methods (they start with capitals)
-  - local function below that (they start with lowercase)
+  - Local function below that (they start with lowercase)
-- return variables:
+- Return variables:
-  - when returning an error, it is always the last value that returns
+  - When returning an error, it is always the last value that returns

 ## Testing

-- code coverage (100%, unless it's a project decision not to do so)
+- Code coverage (100%, unless it's a project decision not to do so)
-- no '.' imports
+- No '.' imports

-- Fuzzy testing on high level.
+- Fuzzy testing on high level
-- Handlers should only test the basic working.
+- Handlers should only test the basic working
-- Services should test every scenario possible and should be tested with 100% codecoverage.
+- Services should test every scenario possible and should be tested with 100% codecoverage
-  - if there are model validations, these should be tested too.
+  - If there are model validations, these should be tested too
-- Repositories should test every scenario possible and should be tested with 100% codecoverage.
+- Repositories should test every scenario possible and should be tested with 100% codecoverage

 ## Comments

-- package
+- Package
-  - doc
+  - Doc
     - Describes why the package exists
-    - it has the package format:
+    - It has the package format:
-      - Package the_name the_rest_of_the_text.
+      - Package the_name the_rest_of_the_text
-- variable
+- Variable
-  - single line
+  - Single line
-    - format of that:
+    - Format of that:
-    // explain what it does and/or why it exists
+    // Explain what it does and/or why it exists

-- function/method
+- Function/method
-  - multi line
+  - Multi line
-    - if the function/method is public:
+    - If the function/method is public:
-      - first line is a complete sentence, starting with capital, ending with dot.
+      - First line is a complete sentence, starting with capital, ending with dot
-    - if it is private:
+    - If it is private:
-      - first line is a complete sentence, starting with lowercase, not ending with dot.
+      - First line is a complete sentence, starting with lowercase, not ending with dot
-    - is written in third-person singular with minimal 4 words
+    - Is written in third-person singular with minimal 4 words
-     - format of that
+     - Format of that:
 	/*
 	YourFunction does something spectacular.
 	*/